Composers Datebook®

 Synopsis

-Unfortunately for posterity, Mozart was less dutiful in copying out all of the solo piano part, which he no doubt just kept in his head.
+Unfortunately for posterity, he was less dutiful in copying out all of the solo piano part, which he no doubt just kept in his head.
 The surviving manuscript score contains just a shorthand version of the solo piano part, with the music for the left-hand hardly there at all.

-In any case, Mozart must have been proud of this Concerto.
+In any case, Mozart must have been proud of this concerto.
 He played it again at the festivities surrounding the coronation of Emperor Leopold II in Frankfurt in October of 1790.
-Ever since, this Concerto has been known as the Coronation Concerto.
+Ever since, this concerto has been known as the Coronation Concerto.

 Music Played in Today's Program

-Wolfgang Mozart (1756 – 1791) Piano Concerto No. 26 (Coronation) Jenö Jandó, piano; Concentus Hungaricus; Mátyás Antál , conductor.
-Naxos 8.550209
+Wolfgang Mozart (1756-1791): Piano Concerto No. 26 (Coronation); Jenö Jandó, piano; Concentus Hungaricus; Mátyás Antál, conductor; Naxos 8.550209

 On This Day